School-Semester-Summaries/.github/profile/README.md

 ![logo-purple-nl](https://user-images.githubusercontent.com/74303221/201209216-d3bfa414-19ac-4c79-80c1-fa27c0a975cf.png)

+# Preface
+So HBO-ICT consists of 8 semesters.
+To pass a semester you have to touch all the learning outcomes.
+The way you do this doesn't really matter as long as you keep good contact with your teachers and ask active feedback.
+Here's a quick terminology so you won't get lost later on.

 # [Semester 1 - Media](https://github.com/School-Semester-Summaries/media-semester-1)
 My first semester on ICT.
 In this semester I followed 5 subject: Software, Business, Infrastructure, Technology, Media.
 I made one bigger project this semester -> [Letter Sprong](https://github.com/School-Semester-Summaries/media-semester-1/tree/master/Media)